XRP Ledger Standards

 The efficiency of Confidential MPT transactions is critical to their practical deployment within XRPL’s performance constraints.
 This section analyzes the cryptographic payload size and verification cost of the ConfidentialMPTSend transaction, which represents the most complex confidential operation in the protocol.

 We assume the common configuration where the transfer amount is encrypted under four public keys (sender, receiver, issuer mirror, auditor mirror), hence Nciphers = 4 throughout this section.
-All estimates assume secp256k1, 32-byte scalars, compressed curve points of 33 bytes, EC–ElGamal ciphertexts of size 66 bytes, and aggregated Bulletproofs instantiated for 64-bit values.
-The cryptographic payload consists of ElGamal ciphertexts, Pedersen commitments, a plaintext-equality proof with shared randomness binding all ciphertexts to the same hidden amount, and an aggregated Bulletproof enforcing range constraints.
+All estimates assume secp256k1, 32-byte scalars, compressed curve points of 33 bytes, and EC–ElGamal ciphertexts of 66 bytes.
+The cryptographic payload consists of ElGamal ciphertexts, two Pedersen commitments, a compact sigma proof binding all ciphertexts under a single Fiat-Shamir challenge, and an aggregated Bulletproof enforcing range constraints.

 14.1 Cryptographic Payload Structure (Nciphers = 4)

-Each EC–ElGamal ciphertext contains two compressed curve points, giving 66 bytes per ciphertext and 4 x 66 = 264 bytes in total.
-Two Pedersen commitments are included, one for the transfer amount m and one for the balance b, contributing 2 x 33 = 66 bytes.
-The shared-randomness plaintext equality proof contains one commitment point Tr, Nciphers commitment points Tm,i, and two scalars sm and sr. Its size is (1 + Nciphers) x 33 + 2 x 32 bytes, which for Nciphers = 4 gives 229 bytes.
-A single aggregated Bulletproof proves that both the transfer amount and the post-spend remainder lie in the interval [0, 2^64).
-For two aggregated 64-bit values, the proof size is approximately 754 bytes.
-Combining the components yields the preliminary cryptographic payload:
+Each EC–ElGamal ciphertext contains two compressed curve points, giving 66 bytes per ciphertext and 4 × 66 = 264 bytes in total.
+Two Pedersen commitments are included, one for the transfer amount m and one for the balance b, contributing 2 × 33 = 66 bytes.
+The compact sigma proof (ZKProof prefix) is a fixed 192 bytes regardless of recipient count, replacing the legacy shared-randomness equality proof.
+An aggregated Bulletproof proves that both the transfer amount and the post-spend remainder lie in [0, 2^64); for two aggregated 64-bit values, the proof size is 754 bytes.
+The ZKProof field therefore carries 192 + 754 = 946 bytes total.
+Combining all components:

 14.2 Timing and Computational Complexity

 To provide an empirical reference point, we include benchmark results from the reference implementation using aggregated Bulletproofs with two 64-bit values (m = 2).
 The measured proof size is 754 bytes.
 On a laptop-class CPU, aggregated Bulletproof proving time was approximately 44.8 ms, while single verification required about 22.6 ms. Averaged across five runs, verification time was approximately 19.6 ms. These measurements include transcript generation, inner-product argument processing, and multi-scalar multiplication steps.
-The shared-randomness plaintext equality proof introduces only a small additional overhead compared to Bulletproof verification, as it consists primarily of a fixed number of scalar multiplications and curve additions linear in Nciphers.
+The compact sigma proof introduces only a small additional overhead compared to Bulletproof verification, as it consists of a fixed number of scalar multiplications and curve additions independent of the number of recipients.
 Ledger execution following proof validation performs deterministic homomorphic ciphertext updates and version checks, which add negligible computational overhead relative to proof verification.

 These timings are provided as implementation reference values rather than protocol guarantees.
 Actual performance depends on hardware, software optimization, and batching strategies.
 The dominant computational cost remains aggregated Bulletproof verification, which scales logarithmically with the bit length of the proved range.